prathamhanda/BrainTumor-Detector/README.md

 ### For Streamlit Cloud:

-The app includes graceful error handling for missing models and will show a demo interface.
+The app includes an integrated model downloader!
+Users can click "Download AI Models" in the sidebar to automatically download all required models.

+**For developers**: See [CLOUD_SETUP.md](CLOUD_SETUP.md) for instructions on configuring cloud storage URLs.

 ## 🚀 Quick Start